Topics: VA Loans & Military Relocation Buying & Selling Hill Country & Neighborhoods Property Tax & Homeownership

 How do I find a good VA lender in San Antonio?

 VA approval alone does not mean VA expertise — look for lenders who close a high volume of VA loans, understand VA appraisal requirements, and have experience with compressed PCS timelines.
 Credit unions like USAA and Navy Federal are popular with military clients, but several local San Antonio lenders specialize in VA transactions and can close faster with stronger seller relationships.
-Christopher Beal works with proven VA lenders in San Antonio and makes introductions based on your timeline and situation. ↗ Get a Lender Introduction
+Christopher Beal works with proven VA lenders in San Antonio and makes introductions based on your timeline and situation.
+The Beal Group is a real estate brokerage, not a lender — confirm loan terms, fees and eligibility with a VA-approved lender and VA.gov. ↗ Get a Lender Introduction

 What are the 2026 BAH rates for JBSA San Antonio?

 The 2026 Basic Allowance for Housing (BAH) rates for the San Antonio Military Housing Area (JBSA) vary by rank and dependency status.
-Rates range from approximately $1,500/month for junior enlisted without dependents to over $2,700/month for senior officers with dependents.
+Rates are set by the Department of Defense and reset each January, and they can move up or down from year to year — confirm your exact figure with the official DoD BAH rate lookup before you budget.
 Christopher Beal's 2026 JBSA BAH Rate Guide provides the full table by rank with and without dependents — plus analysis of what each BAH level can realistically purchase in today's market. ↗ Full 2026 BAH Rate Table

 How do I buy a home with a VA loan in San Antonio?

 The VA home buying process follows 7 steps: verify eligibility and get your COE, get pre-approved with a VA-experienced lender, define your target areas by JBSA installation, house hunt with a VA-specialist Realtor, make an offer with the VA escape clause, complete the VA appraisal and inspection, then close — remotely or in person.
-Christopher Beal's complete guide covers BAH buying power, funding fees, neighborhoods by base, and how to stack VA benefits with local programs like TSAHC, City of San Antonio HIP grants, and the Serve & Save closing cost credit. ↗ Full VA Buying Guide 2026
+Christopher Beal's complete guide covers BAH buying power, funding fees, neighborhoods by base, and how to stack VA benefits with local programs like TSAHC down payment assistance, the City of San Antonio's Homeownership Incentive Program (HIP) — a 0%-interest forgivable loan rather than a grant — and the Serve & Save closing cost credit. ↗ Full VA Buying Guide 2026

 What is a VA assumable loan and how does it work?